 Skip to main content

-The Eight-Pointed Cross (now commonly known as the Maltese Cross) owes its origin to the Maritime Republic of Amalfi, Italy, the birthplace of some pious merchants who founded the first hospice in Jerusalem in 1048.
-Ever since, it has become the emblem of the Knights Hospitaller.
+The Eight-Pointed Cross, now commonly known as the Maltese Cross, traces its origins to the Maritime Republic of Amalfi, Italy — home to devout merchants who founded the first hospice in Jerusalem in 1048.
+Since then, the cross has become the emblem of the Knights Hospitaller.

-The cross is eight-pointed and has the form of four “V”-shaped arms joined together at their tips.
+This distinctive cross features eight points, formed by four “V”-shaped arms joined at their tips.

-The four arms represented the Christian virtues: Prudence, Justice, Temperance and Fortitude; and the points, the eight Beatitudes (Matth III, 28) which spring from those virtues; and also the eight Langues of the Order, namely: Provence, France, Auvergne, Italy, Aragon, Allemagne, England and Portugal (Castille).
-It is a white cross, which symbolises the purity of life required of those who dedicate their lives to defending the Christian Faith and live in service of the poor and suffering.
+Each of the four arms represents one of the Christian virtues: Prudence, Justice, Temperance, and Fortitude.
+The eight points symbolize the eight Beatitudes (Matthew 5:3-12) that flow from these virtues, as well as the eight Langues, or linguistic divisions, of the Order: Provence, France, Auvergne, Italy, Aragon, Allemagne (Germany), England, and Portugal (Castile).
+The cross is white, symbolizing the purity of life expected from those who dedicate themselves to defending the Christian faith and serving the poor and suffering.

-Between 1530 and 1798 Malta was the residence of the Order of St. John, the Knights Hospitaller.
+Between 1530 and 1798, Malta served as the residence of the Order of St. John, the Knights Hospitaller.

 Translate »